In this episode of 'Running in...' Marcos takes us on a whistle-stop running tour on the island of Taiwan!

 Marcos in race mode in Taiwan

-Are you a member of a local running club?
+Are you a member of a local running club in Taiwan?
 Briefly describe the clubs culture & values

 Yes, I am part of 互相傷害, which translates for "hurting mutually"... to get faster.
 The club is mostly integrated by engineers from the Hsinchu science park.
 We usually do our workouts during lunchtime on weekdays and on weekends we do long runs at 4:30 am - this is the norm in order to balance sport, family and work in Taiwan!

-What is the best place to buy running gear in your city?
+What is the best place to buy running gear in Taiwan?

 There are several outlet shopping malls around the big cities where you can find most of the popular brands.
 The biggest one is right next to the airport so if you have a few hours layover, it might be a good time for getting new running shoes.